Devforlife07/Hacktoberfest/README.md

 #HACTOBERFEST_2019
-_Make four or more pull requests to earn an awesome t-shirt_  :)
+_Support open source , Make four or more pull requests to earn an awesome t-shirt_  :)